diojin/mockingjay/docs/frameworks.md

 @Qualifier  |javax.inject        |Java
 @Autowired  |org.springframework.bean.factory    |Spring

-When I looked under the hood I determined that the ‘@Autowired’ and ‘@Inject’ annotation behave identically.
-Both of these annotations use the ‘AutowiredAnnotationBeanPostProcessor’ to inject dependencies. ‘@Autowired’ and ‘@Inject’ can be used interchangeable to inject Spring beans.
+When I looked under the hood I determined that the `@Autowired` and `@Inject` annotation behave identically.
+Both of these annotations use the **AutowiredAnnotationBeanPostProcessor** to inject dependencies. @Autowired and @Inject can be used interchangeable to inject Spring beans.

-However the ‘@Resource’ annotation uses the ‘CommonAnnotationBeanPostProcessor’ to inject dependencies.
+However the **@Resource** annotation uses the **CommonAnnotationBeanPostProcessor** to inject dependencies.
 Even though they use different post processor classes they all behave nearly identically.
 Below is a summary of their **execution paths**.

 __@Autowired and @Inject__
 1. Matches by Type